Skip to content

 01273 609911 Request a Call Back

-NHS Children’s Continuing Care
+NHS Children and Young People’s Continuing Care

 Specialist Community Care lawyers explain the services we offer around NHS Children's Continuing Care

 The full assessment should consider the preferences of the child or young person and their family and include a holistic assessment of their needs.
 It should also consider reports and risk assessments from a multidisciplinary team, or evidence collected during an Education, Health and Care Plan assessment.
-In addition, a health assessor should visit the child to carry out a Decision Support Tool assessment of their health needs across ten care domains such as eFpersating and drinking, mobility and challenging behaviour.
+In addition, a health assessor should visit the child to carry out a Decision Support Tool assessment of their health needs across ten care domains such as eating and drinking, mobility and challenging behaviour.

 A decision on eligibility is then made by a multi-agency forum or panel.
 The decision should be made within 6 weeks of the start of the full assessment.
 A package of care is then developed and put in place.